Commitment to our Philanthropic Values

 - As a nonprofit registered in California with gross income of $2 million or more, we must have an annual audit by an independent auditor.
 After each calendar year end, we prepare annual financial statements that are audited by our external auditors (currently Grant Thornton LLP).
 These statements are reviewed and approved by the Foundation’s Board of Directors and Audit Committee, then filed with the states of California and Pennsylvania.

 - As a tax-exempt private foundation, we must prepare and file an annual Form 990-PF Return of Private Foundation and the annual Form 990-T Exempt Organization Business Income Tax Return.
-The 990-PF is an IRS document that includes information about the Foundation’s governance, operations, programs and financial information.
+The 990-PF is an IRS document that includes information about the Foundation’s governance, operations, programs, and financial information.
 The 990-T is an IRS document that provides information about the Foundation’s investment income.
-Our auditors, the Board of Directors and the Audit Committee review the Foundation’s Forms 990-PF and 990-T before the forms are filed with the United States Department of Treasury (Internal Revenue Service), the State of California and the State of Pennsylvania.
+Our auditors, the Board of Directors, and the Audit Committee review the Foundation’s Form 990-PF and Form 990-T before the forms are filed with the United States Department of the Treasury (Internal Revenue Service), the State of California, and the State of Pennsylvania.

 - As a private foundation, we must pay federal excise taxes on our annual net investment income.
-We must also record deferred federal income tax when our investments rise in value, in anticipation of taxes that will be owed when an appreciated investment is sold.
+We must also record deferred federal excise tax when our investments rise in value, in anticipation of taxes that will be owed when an appreciated investment is sold.
 We make estimated excise tax payments each quarter.
-Our 2014 excise taxes on net investment income, reported in Part VI, Line 1 of our 2014 Form 990-PF, totaled $571,374.
-We were not required to record additional deferred federal income taxes owed for 2014.
+We report annual tax expense in Note A, Section 8 of our annual audit as well as on our annual 990-PF tax filing.
+Our 2016 federal excise tax expense on net investment income was $306,139.
+Our 2016 deferred federal excise tax expense was $1,348,570.

-As of December 31, 2014, the Annenberg Foundation’s total assets were valued at $1.66 billion.
-Our endowment portfolio, which is invested to generate income to support our grant-making and direct charitable activities, represented $1.58 billion of this figure.
-Our total assets at 12/31/14 also included $46.8 million of assets held in trust for others and $36.1 million of net property and equipment, inventory, and prepaid excise taxes.
+As of December 31, 2016, the Annenberg Foundation’s total assets were valued at $1.53 billion.
+Our endowment portfolio, which is invested to generate income to support our grantmaking and direct charitable activities, represented $1.44 billion of this figure.
+Our total assets at December 31, 2016 also included $44.3 million of assets held in trust for others and $49 million of net property and equipment, receivables, inventory, and prepaid taxes.

 Private foundations must distribute (pay out) at least 5% of the value of their net investment assets (as defined by IRS regulations) each year for charitable purposes.
-The Foundation’s 2014 total adjusted qualifying distributions represented 7.7% of the Foundation’s net investment assets.
-We were required to distribute $80.9 million in 2014; our actual adjusted qualifying cash distributions were $125.4 million.
-The two graphs below show the Foundation’s annual cash distributions in dollars and as a percentage of our net investment assets over the past seven years.
+The Foundation’s 2016 total adjusted qualifying distributions represented 7.8% of the Foundation’s net investment assets.
+We were required to distribute $72.8 million in 2016; our actual qualifying cash distributions were $113.8 million.
+The two graphs below show the Foundation’s annual cash distributions in dollars and as a percentage of our net investment assets over the past five years.

 Note: In 2012, $43 million from a grant paid in a prior year was returned to the Foundation.
 This unusual one-time occurrence significantly increased our required cash distributions that year.
 Since we had paid out more than the required distribution amounts in prior years, we were able to apply those prior year excess pay outs as credits to comply with the distribution requirements.